DelphinPETER/TranslationTools/README.md

 Installing
 ----------

 You can install Translation Tools by adding it to the local manifests of your local repo.
-Choose the right version of your android Rom, adapt the following and execute it in the root of your local repo:
+Choose the right version of your android Rom, adapt the following and execute it in the root of your local folder.
+Show the TranslatorRepo repository to find the correct link, https://github.com/DelphinPETER/TranslatorRepo

     curl https://raw.github.com/DelphinPETER/TranslatorRepo/ANDROID_VERSION/TranslationTools.xml > .repo/local_manifests/TranslationTools.xml
     repo sync